mixxxdj/manual/source/index.rst

   * effects

-You can use Mixxx to perform with :term:`MIDI` and :term:`HID` controllers, CD players, vinyl turntables or even just your computer's keyboard and mouse.
+You can use Mixxx to perform with :term:`MIDI` and :term:`HID` controllers, CD players, vinyl turntables or even just your keyboard and mouse.

 Table of Contents
 -----------------